Can Persons In The Military Sue For Medical Malpractice?

 Medical professionals and organizations that serve military personnel and families are held to the same “standard of care” as those that treat private citizens.
 These are the medical community’s accepted and recognized standards for patient care.
 When injury or death is the result of a breach of these standards, military members and dependents may have a legal claim for compensation.
-Military medical negligence claims are not limited to the conduct of doctors, but may also apply to other medical care providers and healthcare facilities.
+Military medical negligence claims are not limited to the conduct of doctors, but may also apply to other medical care providers and health care facilities.
 However, military medical negligence is an extremely specialized and complex area of legal practice.

-With our experience handling Federal Tort Claims Act (FTCA) cases specifically involving military medical malpractice, Spohrer Dodd is well-qualified to offer insight and answers that apply to your unique situation.
+With our experience handling Federal Tort Claims Act (FTCA) cases specifically involving military medical malpractice, Spohrer Dodd Trial Attorneys is well-qualified to offer insight and answers that apply to your unique situation.
 Our Jacksonville military medical malpractice lawyers will be able to provide a clear picture of what to expect and how we may proceed with a civil lawsuit.

-Liability for Military Medical Negligence
+Liability For Military Medical Negligence

 We are often asked: “Who in the military arena is eligible to sue for injuries caused by medical negligence?”
 Claims of this nature by military personnel and families are directed at the federal government and ruled under the FTCA.
 This complex act provides recourse for those injured by the action of a federal government employee or agency.